 Malt, technically speaking, is barley processed through the natural malting process, a process that mimics the germination of the barley seed in the field, under controlled conditions.
 We use both pale and roasted malts in various quantities, as required, to achieve the particular style of beer we are brewing.

 Our hops are produced in the Southern Cape of South Africa and are mostly pelleted hop cones, without any further processing.
-Hop processing for Castle Lite for example, consists of drying the de-stemmed and de-leafed hops from the field, finely milling them and then pelletising them at a cool 55 degrees Celsius to prevent damage to the bittering and aroma elements of the hops.
-These "Type 90" hops as they are called (90% hop cone material and 10% bitterness principle) are then vacuum-packed for freshness, stored cold and sent to the brewery.
+Hop processing consists of drying the de-stemmed and de-leafed hops from the field, finely milling them and then pelletising them at a cool 55 degrees Celsius to prevent damage to the bittering and aroma elements of the hops.
+These "Type 90" hops as they are called (90% hop cone material and 10% bitterness principle) are then vacuum-packed for freshness, stored cold and despatched to the brewery.

-At Newlands Brewery (and at The South African Breweries Limited), we use maize syrup, rather than raw maize grits, and this syrup is made to the correct sugar spectrum required for the beer being brewed.
+At Newlands Brewery (and at The South African Breweries Limited), we use maize syrup and raw maize grits (for Peroni).
+This syrup is made to the correct sugar spectrum required for the beer being brewed.
 In this process the maize is de-germed, soaked and then milled to form a maize starch slurry, similar to cooking pap on the stove.
-Enzymes, which are biological catalysts, are then used to break down the maize starches to simple sugars (in the same processes that the natural Malt enzymes break down the starch in the barley to produce fermentable sugar in the brewing process), and it is these sugars that the yeast converts to alcohol and CO2 during fermentation.
+Enzymes, which are biological catalysts, are then used to break down the maize starches to simple sugars (in the same processes that the natural Malt enzymes break down the starch in the barley to produce fermentable sugar in the brewing process).
+It is these sugars that the yeast converts to alcohol, CO2 and beer flavour during fermentation.

 Beer is naturally carbonated at the end of fermentation, with CO2 and alcohol being the main byproducts of fermentation.
 The amount of CO2 that remains in the beer however differs from brand to brand depending on the amount of sugar fermented and alcohol produced, but is normally lower than the requisite levels that we see in packaged product.
 During the active fermentation process excess CO2 is vented from the fermenting vessel, collected and purified to exceptionally high standards to remove some of the beer flavours that may be present.
 This recovered CO2 is then used to "dust" the filtered beer to achieve the levels for specific beer specifications.
 Because brewing is a natural biological process, the levels of CO2 remaining in the beer at the end of fermentation may vary slightly and by adding the brewery-recovered pure CO2, it allows us to produce a consistent product all the time, with the correct level of carbonation.